 - Voicemail transcriptions and call recordings

 - Email, Slack, HubSpot, and Zapier integrations

 - Text scheduling, auto-replies, and snippets

 OpenPhone is known all over G2 for having one of the most responsive support teams ever.
-Our support is available to help solve whatever’s going on.
-And yes, we love you too. 😍
+Our support is available to help any questions you have.

 We like to keep things simple around here, which is why OpenPhone’s three-tier price plan with no hidden fees. 🙌

 - $10 per user per month

 - $20 per user per month